Skip to main content

 Step by Step: Entering WebDriver Connection Details

-1. From the Connection Type list, select Webdriver.
+1. From the Connection Type list, select WebDriver.

 2. Enter the IP address or Hostname of the SUT you want to connect to.
 WebDriver connections default to port 4444, but you can change this if necessary.